 What To Expect During A Hearing Test

 If you live with hearing loss, tinnitus, hyperacusis, or some other auditory issue, help will likely begin with a hearing test.
-Brief, comfortable, inexpensive, and straightforward, a hearing test provides your audiologist with valuable information about your auditory health.
+Brief, comfortable, inexpensive, and straightforward, a hearing test provides your audiologist with valuable information and serves as an auditory health checkup.
 Comprehensive hearing examinations last 30 to 45 minutes for most adults, depending on the tests required.
 To take the first step toward improving your quality of life, schedule your appointment today.

 Review of Hearing Health